 Sparkling Wines go with everything … and that’s true, but there are certain pairings that make for elevated experiences, when both the bubbly and the food taste better.
-Here are some of my favorites:
+Here are some of my favorites.
+All tried and true!

 This is not so farfetched as it sounds.
 A classic French hors d’oeuvres is Sparkling and gougères (cheese puffs), baked savory choux pastry with grated Gruyère, Comté or Emmentaler.